Caperadium/Classical-Monte-Carlo-Particle-Sim/README.md

 Output
   This program outputs final position data in a CSV file named position_data.csv to whichever directory the command prompt is currently in.
+  To visualize the data open the CSV file in excel and plot on a dot plot.
+Each row containts a particles X then Y coordinate.

 Usage
     To run the simulation call the Monte_Carlo(number of steps, steps remaining increment)